dkushner/ore-infinium/README.md

-# Ore Chasm
+# Ore Infinium

 ## What is it?

-Ore Chasm is a game that is greatly inspired by Terraria, but of course aims to be a hell of a lot more.
+Ore Infinium is a game that is greatly inspired by Terraria, but of course aims to be a hell of a lot more.
 Not to mention it will *be* the community, instead of just *using* the community.